achrysaetos/easy-calendar/README.md

 *   **Vercel AI SDK:** Use this framework to make LLM calls more consistent, reliable, and clean.
 Code organization will be improved and LLM calls will be more performant.
 *   **Structured Output:** Implement Zod for schema validation of the structured output.
 This will increase the accuracy of the parsed data and provide better error handling for unexpected inputs.
-*   **Evals platform:** Integrate with an evals platform Braintrust or Humanloop to get feedback on the model's performance and improve it over time.
+*   **Evals platform:** Integrate with an evals platform like Braintrust or Humanloop to get feedback on the model's performance and improve it over time.

 **Production Features:**